-The department of Ecology, Evolution and Behavior, the Bell Museum, Cedar Creek Natural History Area, Itasca Biological Station and Laboratories, and the EEB Graduate Program administer a number of opportunities for fellowships and summer stipends.
+The department of Ecology, Evolution and Behavior, the Bell Museum, Cedar Creek Natural History Area, Itasca Biological Station and Laboratories, offer a number of opportunities for fellowships and summer stipends.

 Occasionally, the EEB graduate program has funds available for support of research or student travel to professional meetings.
 If available, a competition is held; deadlines and details are announced by the DGS of the EEB Graduate Program.
 Funding amounts depend on availability, typically on the order of $1000-2000.

-The EEB department administers the Elmer C. Birney Fellowship, which carries a summer stipend equivalent to a 50% 3 month Research Assistantship.
+The EEB department administers the Elmer C. Birney Fellowship, which carries a summer stipend equivalent to a 3-month Research Assistantship.
 An annual competition is held, deadlines and details are announced by the DGS of the EEB Graduate Program during the Spring term.

 Cedar Creek Ecosystem Science Reserve (CCESR) is now accepting applications for our summer Graduate Fellows Program.
 This program provides partial summer support for graduate students who are conducting thesis research at Cedar Creek to mentor undergraduate student researchers.

 Applications are invited from CCESR graduate student researchers at any stage of a graduate program.
 Funding is available for up to six summer Fellowships at 25% effort (10 hours per week).
 Requests for half-time appointments will also be considered.
 Graduate Fellows are strongly encouraged to live on-site because this helps build the CCESR research community.
 Free on-site summer housing will be provided to all Graduate Fellows.

 - mentor undergraduate interns pursuing independent research projects throughout the summer;

 - organize a research symposium at the beginning of the summer in which faculty, postdoctoral researchers, and graduate students present results from their ongoing studies at Cedar Creek;